 “Good fortune to you,” I said.
 “How are you?”

 Her face twisted into a displeased look.
 “Arcane magic is not welcome among our people.”

 “If we’re going to communicate then I’ll need to use it.”

-“Most of my people would kill you in the street for such blasphemy.”
+“Most of my people would kill you here and now for such blasphemy.”

 “Not you?”
 I asked.

 She looked to my horse and reached out, gently touching his face.
 “You call your horse Surfal.
 Do you know what that means?”

 “It’s elven for love,” I said.
 “Did you know that?”

 “It means similar in my language.
 Why do you call the horse beloved?”